-During 2012, 14 parishes had farms commercially growing greenhouse vegetables on 3.98 acres, up from 3.4 acres of greenhouse space in2011.
-As in the past, most production was devoted to tomatoes during 2012, with some greenhouse space devoted to cucumbers and lettuce.
+During 2013, 14 parishes had farms commercially growing greenhouse vegetables on 4 acres, similar to the greenhouse space used in 2012.
+As in the past, most production (90 percent) was devoted to tomatoes during 2013, with some greenhouse space devoted to cucumbers and lettuce.
 All of the greenhouse produce was sold on the fresh market, much of it direct-retail at local markets.
-Energy costs had become a major cost of production during the winter of 2009 and continued to affect production decisions over the past four years, despite temporary declines in energy costs during part of that period.
+Energy costs, which became a major cost of production during the winter of 2009, continued to affect production decisions over the past few years, despite temporary declines in energy costs during part of that period.

-The estimated gross farm value of Louisiana greenhouse vegetables was nearly $2 million in 2012, up significantly from $1.4 million for 2011.
-Total value of greenhouse produce, including value added, was $2.3million for 2012, up significantly from $1.6 million the previous year.
+The estimated gross farm value of Louisiana greenhouse vegetables was nearly $2 million in 2013, unchanged from 2012 levels.
+Total value of greenhouse produce, including value added, was $2.6 million for 2013, an increase of $250,000 over 2012 levels.

-Yields averaged 2.92 tons per acre from the grasslands harvested for sale during 2012, up from 2.5 tons per acre in 2011.
-Production included 1 million tons of grass hay in 2012, down slightly from 1.1 million in2011.
-Alfalfa hay production, which averaged 5 tons per acre, was 465 tons in2012.
+Yields averaged 3 tons per acre from the grasslands harvested for sale during 2013, up from 2.9 tons per acre in 2012.
+Production included 1.1 million tons of grass hay in 2013, up slightly from 1 million in 2012.
+Alfalfa hay production, which averaged 5 tons per acre, was 225 tons in 2013.

 Dry weather conditions persisted throughout much of the state during the spring and summer months, and fall conditions also were somewhat dry.
-Some parishes in north Louisiana experienced extremely dry conditions, which negatively influenced hay production in those areas.
-Many Louisiana hay producers were able to sell their hay into drought-stricken areas such as Texas for a good price.
+Many Louisiana hay producers were able to sell their hay into drought-stricken areas, such as Texas, for good prices.

-Hay for all noncommercial purposes was grown on approximately 460,000 acres and produced 2.7 tons per acre for a total production of 1.24 million tons in 2012.
-This production was about 38 percent higher than that reported for 2011.
-The number of acres devoted to noncommercial hay production increased by 30,000 acres from 2011 to 2012.
+Hay for all noncommercial purposes was grown on approximately 460,000 acres and produced 2.7 tons per acre for a total production of 1.24 million tons in 2013.

 Home Vegetable Gardens

-Parish reports indicate there were an estimated 475,337home gardens statewide during 2012.
-This number was similar to that of 2011 but higher than in previous years due to a change in the method used to estimate the number of home gardens in 2011.
-This revised method used a formula based on research conducted by USDA that indicated approximately one in three households have some kind of garden, including backyard fruit trees, vegetable plots, berry patches, etc. As a result of this research, the number of gardens was adjusted in some parishes to more accurately reflect this range of home garden production.
+Parish reports indicate there were an estimated 475,531 home gardens statewide during 2013.
+This number was similar to that of 2012 but higher than in previous years due to a change in the method used to estimate the number of home gardens, which started in 2011.
+This revised method used a formula based on research conducted by the U.S. Department of Agriculture that indicated approximately one in three households have some kind of garden, including backyard fruit trees, vegetable plots, berry patches, etc. As a result of that research, the number of gardens was adjusted in some parishes to more accurately reflect this range of home garden production.